Hunni-Devteam/Mid-2021-resume/src/docs/Draft.md

-# 20210106 - UseEffect Deps-related discussions on
+# 20210106 - UseEffect Deps-related discussions on Slack

 ## Shabriwa Today at 4:59 PM